saicharantejaa/25200800044_OSSP/README.md

 The `25200800044_Practical` directory contains twelve practical assignment folders.
 Each practical includes:

 - `Source/` for source code
-- `Output/` for generated outputs and sample runs
-- `Screenshots/` for execution screenshots
+- `docx` for execution screenshots
 - `README.md` for assignment notes
-- `Report.md` for observations and conclusions
-- `Makefile` for build automation

 ## Skills